In this post, we are going to see how to parse an HTML web page with C# and read its content easily thanks to the HTML Agility Pack library.

 node.InnerText

-If the content of the node is encoded as HTML (which is normal), we can “clean it” to convert it into “normal” text with the help of the ‘HtmlDecode’ function from the ‘System.Net.WebUtility’ assembly.
+If the node’s content is encoded as HTML (which is normal), we can “clean” it to convert it into “plain” text with the help of the ‘HtmlDecode’ function from the ‘System.Net.WebUtility’ assembly.

 System.Net.WebUtility.HtmlDecode(node.Descendants("a").First().InnerText);

-However, with HTML Agility Pack, we can only read the HTML code of the page but it does not execute the associated JavaScript.
-This is a problem in current dynamic pages, where the initially loaded HTML code (which is sometimes practically empty) is modified by the JavaScript.
+However, with HTML Agility Pack we can only read the HTML code of the page, but it does not execute the associated JavaScript.
+This is a problem with modern dynamic pages, where the initially loaded HTML code (which is sometimes almost empty) is modified by JavaScript.

-In any case, a useful tool in a multitude of applications, which is worth having in our inventory of favorite libraries.
+In any case, it’s a useful tool for many applications, worth having in our inventory of favorite libraries.